Last Updated on 2025-04-16 by Jorge Bastos

 What’s the best direction to take?

 Since this is a linear route, we must decide which direction to take.
-That is, whether we start at Videmonte or the Caldeirão Dam.
-There is also the possibility of starting in Vila Soeiro, shortening the route by around 3 km.
+We can start at Videmonte or the Caldeirão Dam, or we can start in Vila Soeiro, shortening the route by around 3 km.

 The organization recommends taking the Mondego walkways in Caldeirão-Videmonte dam and heading towards Videmonde.
 This will avoid the climb from the Mizarela bridge to the top of the dam, which is undoubtedly the most challenging part of the route.

-The climb to the dam is very hard, as there are many stairs, but it’s less than 1 km.
-Even if you have to stop to catch your breath 3 or 10 times, it’s good – especially knowing that we’re ending there.
+The climb to the dam is arduous, as there are many stairs, but it’s less than 1 km.
+Even if you have to stop to catch your breath three or ten times, it’s OK—especially knowing that we’re ending there.
+And hey, think of it as a chance to grow your glutes while you enjoy the view!

 The downside of starting at the dam is that after the first kilometer and a half downhill, nearly the entire rest of the route is uphill.
 Plus, in the end, you still have the long staircase to the entrance of Videmonte to do.
 It’s not as hard as the dam, but it’s pretty tough.